-When planning a global grant project, sponsors should conduct a thorough community assessment that explores the pressing concerns in the project location as well as the club and community resources available to address them.
+When planning a global grant project to support a humanitarian project or a vocational training team, sponsors must conduct a thorough community assessment that explores the pressing concerns in the project location as well as the club and community resources available to address them.
+The community assessment results must be included in the global grant application.
 Connect with local Rotarian and Rotary alumni experts who can offer valuable guidance early in the planning process.

-The Rotary Foundation funding model requires global grant sponsors to add 5 percent to their global grant cash contributions to pay the expenses associated with processing those donations.
+Global grant sponsors must add 5 percent to their global grant cash contributions to pay the expenses associated with processing those donations.